13335

 Investors frequently analyze operating income to understand a business's core profitability.
 Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-This quarter, Wayfair's EBITDA came in at $92 million, resulting in a 3% margin.
-The company has also shown above-average profitability for a consumer internet business over the last four quarters, with average EBITDA margins of 2.5%.
+Wayfair reported EBITDA of $75 million this quarter, resulting in a 2.7% margin.
+The company has also shown above-average profitability for a consumer internet business over the last four quarters, with average EBITDA margins of 3.3%.

 Wayfair Adjusted EBITDA Margin

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Wayfair's free cash flow came in at $62 million in Q4, turning positive year on year.
+Wayfair burned through $193 million in Q1, increasing the cash burn by 17.5% year on year.

 Wayfair Free Cash Flow

-Wayfair broke even from a free cash flow perspective over the last 12 months.
-This below-average FCF margin stems from Wayfair's need to reinvest in its business to penetrate the market.
+Wayfair has generated $39 million in free cash flow over the last 12 months, or 0.3% of revenue.
+This FCF margin stems from its efficient business model and enables it to reinvest in its business without depending on the capital markets.

 Is Now The Time?